jlacar/aoc2015/README-Day18.md

 > (_Given an_) **initial configuration**, **animate** (_the grid through this many_) **steps** (_and count_) **how many** (_lights_) **are on**.

+The italicized words in parentheses are what you might reasonably expect your brain to silently "fill in" as you read the code.
+Our brains naturally do this, often without us being conscious of it.

+The effort of silently filling in gaps like that is what basically constitutes cognitive load.
+The harder your brain has to work to fill in those gaps to formulate a coherent story, the more cognitive load you experience.

 ## Step-by-Step Refactoring/Tidying

 The refactoring of `part1()` was accomplished in a few small steps.
 At each step, the guiding question was "What is this piece of code doing and how can we express it in a way that is simple and straightforward?"